 Google’s Android Training Initiative – Will it boost mLearning?

 This is a move in the right direction by Google, especially since many Smartphone users perceive Android apps to be inferior to Apple’s iOS.
 Designing for multiple screens.
 Designing effective navigation.
 Android Training is designed for developers looking to refine their apps.

 APRIL 17, 2012

 The screens are too small on smartphones for us to do anything worthwhile, connections on mobile devices aren’t reliable enough, there are too many devices to target all of them, and on and on.
-It’s so easy to take a picture anywhere and then publish to Facebook with a couple of taps using your smartphone.
-And when we do this, invariably innovation follows.
-Send to Kindle.

 From eLearning to mLearning: The Top 5 Challenges beyond Technology